If we don’t win, you don’t pay.

 - Complete a transfer to a special needs trust’s trustee based on Probate Code Section 3604.

-- Decide on a guardian for the transference of the funds.
+- Decide on a guardian to transfer the funds.

 What Does the Settlement Process Look Like